Pnski/Anno1800ModDoku/Code/datagathering.md

 function toObjectID(objectId, areaID)
 -- x = toIntRepres(AreaID)
--- bitshift objectID by 32 to left
+-- bitshift areaID by 32 to left
--- AND with x
+-- OR with x
 end
 ```
 ```